Candlebox: Reunion and continued work (2006–2022)

-The Long Goodbye Tour & album, tour with Bush (2023–2024)
+The Long Goodbye Tour & album, tour with Bush and hiatus (2023–2025)

-On June 8, 2023, the band announced on an Instagram livestream their final album entitled The Long Goodbye would be released in August 2023 and will be supported by the band’s (at the time) final tour, The Long Goodbye Tour.
+On June 8, 2023, the band announced on an Instagram livestream their final album entitled The Long Goodbye would be released in August 2023 and will be supported by the band's (at the time) final tour, The Long Goodbye Tour.

-On October 11, 2023, Candlebox frontman Kevin Martin announced via the band's YouTube channel that the band will extend The Long Goodbye Tour into 2024, performing in its first ever Australian Tour.
+On October 11, 2023, Candlebox frontman Kevin Martin announced via the band's YouTube channel that the band would extend The Long Goodbye Tour into 2024, performing in its first ever Australian Tour.

-Candlebox announced on January 16, 2024 that they would be opening for Bush’s summer 2024 Loaded: The Greatest Hits tour along with Jerry Cantrell.
+Candlebox announced on January 16, 2024 that they would be opening for Bush's summer 2024 Loaded: The Greatest Hits tour along with Jerry Cantrell.

 On February 12, 2025, the group announced via social media that original guitarist Peter Klett was rejoining after a 9 year absence.
 They revealed that guitarist Brian Quinn would be leaving as a result, but called him a "crucial part" of the band's activities in the past decade.
-"We can’t wait to see what the future holds with Peter back in the fold," they wrote.
-"Stay tuned for what’s to come – this is just the beginning!"
+"We can't wait to see what the future holds with Peter back in the fold," they wrote.
+"Stay tuned for what's to come – this is just the beginning!"

+Comeback tour and upcoming ninth upcoming album (2026–present)

+In January 2026, frontman Kevin Martin confirmed that, nearly three years after announcing a final album and tour, Candlebox had been working on new material for their upcoming ninth studio album and had plans to tour into 2027.
+In July 2026, The Mountain Goats released a new song entitled "Candlebox", in which a fictional band is offered the opportunity to tour with the titular band.
+Shortly thereafter, The Mountain Goats were announced as an opener for two shows on Candlebox's Can't Quit You North American tour; The Verve Pipe, Sponge, Sweet Water and American Blonde were also announced as openers.

 Musical style

 Candlebox's musical style, while predominantly hard rock, has a wide range of influences.
 Some of the band's songs have strong references to blues, grunge, rock and glam metal.
 Despite various aforementioned classic roots, the band's music is considered contemporary.

+They cited influences including Pearl Jam, Alice in Chains, Soundgarden, the Melvins, Nirvana, Mudhoney, Green River, Jane's Addiction, Red Hot Chilli Peppers, Danzig, Black Sabbath, the Doors, Slade, Led Zeppelin and Otis Redding.